 Not everything you plug in will draw the same amount of electricity.
 Some devices run quite well on very little power, while others are big draws on your available power.
 In general, anything that generates heat or gets cold will draw a lot of power, and you can’t run too many of these at once.
 This is especially the case if you’ve got a 30-amp power cord.

 Most of your kitchen appliances use a lot of electricity.
 Your microwave, coffee maker, and toaster are all electricity hogs.
 Air conditioning units also pull a lot of power, too.
 Also, bathroom devices like hair dryers and curling irons use a lot of electricity.
 Items like your TV and stereo, though, use considerably less power.

-If you’re an RVer who likes the idea of camping off the grid, or you enjoy public campgrounds than may not offer power hook-ups, you might consider using solar panels to power your RV and charge your batteries.
+If you’re an RVer who likes the idea of camping off the grid, or you enjoy public campgrounds that may not offer power hook-ups, you might consider using solar panels to power your RV and charge your batteries.
 This is an especially great option for RVers who prefer boondocking, or dry camping, as there’s never really any need to plug in.
 RV solar panels come in a variety of sizes, and they’re all rated according to how many watts of energy they produce.
 Bigger RVs need more panels, and they’ve got the roof space for them.
 Solar panels get wired directly to the battery and inverter/charger unit, so while there’s some upfront work to get them up and running, the big benefit is that you can be almost totally self-reliant for your electrical needs.

 RV Electrical Maintenance and Troubleshooting